ChrisG0x20/UberKey/README.md

 ```

 #### Virtual Key Metadata
 Windows has some notion of metadata associated with many virtual keys.
-For ease of reference, some of the most useful metadata has been added into to the Lua environment of this program.
-The metadata in a inside the `keyboard` namespace.
+For ease of reference, useful metadata has been added to the Lua environment.
+Virtual key metadata is found inside the `keyboard` namespace.
 It may be accessed like this:

 ```lua
 -- Get some metadata about virtual key codes